 Teeth

 Small animals love to chew and nibble.
-Their teeth are always growing, so provide your rabbit with gnawing toys, branches, and mineral stones to chew on.
+Their teeth are always growing, so provide your rabbit with gnawing toys, branches, dental treats and mineral stones to chew on.

 Treatments

 Rabbits and guinea pigs will need to be wormed every three months, while rats and mice don't need worming at all.
 Your small animal will need to be checked for fleas regularly.
 Fleas and mites can be found in the bedding and irritate your small animal.
-Sprays are available at Pets Domain to eliminate fleas and mites.
 If severe infections and irritations occur, take your small animal to the vet.

 Rabbits will need to be vaccinated from Calicivirus on a yearly basis.
 This virus is severe and usually results in death.
 If your rabbit is under 12 weeks of age, a second booster is required after 4 weeks of the initial vaccination.